My Story & My Specialities

 Exceptional Children, 38, 16-20.

 I enjoy speaking with schools and parent groups on how to better support children with disabilities.
 I am available for in-person or virtual speaking engagements.
-To inquire about a speaking opportunity, please contact me here.
+To learn more about hiring me to speak to your group, read more here.